 Because many people can’t travel to see all the eSports events they might want to in person, this will be a great option.
 This way, you won’t miss out on any of the fun, and you’ll feel like you’re there, rooting for your favorites.

 Yet another patent suggests more cool features for the possible PSVR 2.
 This patent showed improvements in tracking eye movement and head motion.
 With the information from this patent, it seems as though the VR headset would be more able to control what each eye specifically sees.
 Then, if you tilt or move your head, those images will stay tracked.

 How much will the PSVR 2 cost?

-I could definitely see the PSVR 2 launching at a higher price than the original PSVR launched at.
+I could see the PSVR 2 launching at a higher price than the original PSVR launched at.
 The hardware and technology that goes into it will be significantly better than its predecessor.
-This improved technology paired with the fantastic upgrades to PlayStation’s next-gen console – namely, their choice of a super-fast SSD – will likely make the PSVR 2 run extremely well.
+This improved technology paired with the fantastic upgrades to PlayStation’s next-gen console – namely, their choice of a super-fast SSD – will likely make the PSVR 2 run exceptionally well.
 This could very well warrant a higher price tag.

 When will the PSVR 2 be released?

 The PSVR 2 hasn’t officially been announced by Sony yet, so we probably won’t see it hit the shelves for a while.
 Sony is likely putting all of its attention right now toward the PS5’s release in just a few months.
-Sony made huge improvements in the hardware it chose for the PS5; I can only hope it put this much effort into taking what was great about the PSVR and improving the experience with the PSVR 2.
+Sony made considerable improvements in the hardware it chose for the PS5; I can only hope it put this much effort into taking what was great about the PSVR and improving the experience with the PSVR 2.